Tonysw2/todo-crud-reactjs/README.md

 # Requirements

 - Make a CRUD (CREATE READ UPDATE DELETE) for a ToDo list
-- Todo object {id, completed, name, description, createdDate, createdBy}
+- Todo object {id, completed, name, description, createdDate}
 - Dates all formatted like dd/mm/yyyy hh:mm:ss
 - Handle error and loading
 - Async Await/Try Catch

-# Next Features
+# How to use

-- Routing
+- to run this project you must install json server `npm install -g json-server`.
-- Specific page for each Todo
+- then use `npm run server` to run the project.
+Dont't forget to run the project in a different port of you server.